ibm-cloud-docs/powervs-vpc/overview-release-notes.md

 Use these release notes to learn about the latest updates to the {{site.data.keyword.powerSys_notm}} with VPC landing zone.
 The entries are grouped by date.
 {: shortdesc}

-enable scc workload protection (#1010) (f5765db), closes #1019
-when enabled, deploys an IBM Cloud SCC Workload Protection instance and sets up Sysdig agent on all VSIs for VPC in the deployment

 ## March 2025